kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 To transfer Kin to another account, you need the public address of the account to which you want to transfer Kin.

 Like most blockchains, by default every transaction on the Kin Blockchain is charged a fee to execute.
 This discourages blockchain spam and denial of service attacks.
-Fee for individual transactions are trivial (1 KIN = 10E5 Fee).
+Fee for individual transactions are trivial.

 A whitelist of pre-approved Kin apps have their fee waived.
 See [Send Whitelisted Transaction](#send-kin-with-a-whitelist-transaction-fee-waived) for an example.